Vardhan1536/OCR-Model/README.md

 ### *3. Chatbot Integration:*
 - Once trained, the *RAG model* will be integrated into our chatbot, enabling it to provide accurate, structured responses based on user queries.

+## *App.js - Prototype Overview*

+The *App.js* is the user interface prototype for our project, hosted on *Streamlit*.
+It allows users to interact with the OCR model and chatbot.
+Key features include:

+- *Image Upload*: Users can upload marklist image files.
+- *JSON Preview & Download*: The app generates a JSON file from the image data, previews it, and allows users to download it.
+- *Chatbot Interaction*: Users can chat with the bot to ask questions and resolve queries.
+- *JSON Conversion*: The app provides options to convert the JSON file to Excel or CSV format.
+- *API Key Generation*: Users can generate an API key to access the model programmatically.

+- ## *FURTHER UPDATES FOR OUR MODEL*

+We are integrating a *RAG (Retrieval-Augmented Generation)* model to convert unstructured student marklist images into a structured format.
+Here's the process:

+---

+### *1. Dataset Creation:*
+- Using *OCR*, unstructured data is extracted from university marklist images.
+- Structured data is obtained from the university's marks database.

+### *2. Model Training:*
+- The *RAG model* is trained on this data to learn the conversion from unstructured to structured format.

+### *3. Chatbot Integration:*
+- Once trained, the *RAG model* will be integrated into our chatbot, enabling it to provide accurate, structured responses based on user queries.

+---

+## *UI Design Overview for OCR Web Application*

+This is the *UI design concept* for our OCR model-based web platform, created using *Figma.
+The platform serves two distinct user types: **Normal Users* and *Organizations*, each with tailored functionalities.
+Below is a detailed description of the user interface and features for both types of users:
+## *Figma Link*
+[Access the Figma Design Here](#) <!-- Replace with actual link -->

+---

+### *Normal Users*
+*Features:*
+- *Upload report card images* and convert them into multiple formats such as *JSON, **CSV, or **XLS*.
+- *API Key Access*: After signing in, users can generate their own API key to integrate the OCR model into their own projects or workflows.
+- *User-Friendly Interface*: A simple interface designed to ensure ease of use and smooth functionality.

+---

+### *Organizations*
+*Additional Features:*
+- Access to all functionalities available to normal users, such as image upload, file conversion, and API key generation.
+- *Structured Data Management*: Organized branch-wise and class-wise data views, making it easy for organizations to:
+  - Append new data to existing records.
+  - Access previous reports quickly.
+  - Handle large student datasets efficiently.

+This feature is especially useful for institutions like *RGUKT*, where report card management needs to be scalable and structured.

+---

+### *Design Goal*
+The UI design focuses on *simplicity, **efficiency, and **usability* for both individual users and large organizations.
+With two separate user flows, the platform offers a personalized experience, ensuring that both students and institutions can benefit from the OCR model seamlessly.